 |RAD 256||Advanced Radiography I||6.0|

 |OTHER COURSES REQUIRED FOR GRADUATION|

 |CPT 101||Introduction to Computers||3.0|

-Purpose Statement – The mission of the Radiological Technology Program is to provide an economically feasible didactic and clinical competency based curriculum which provides students from diverse backgrounds and the opportunity to master skills required to enter the entry-level job market in diagnostic radiology, transfer to Baccalaureate programs or seek sub-specialty education and/or employment.
-This Associate Degree program also strives to assist students in achieving personal and professional goals as well as instill life-long learning values.
+The mission of the Radiological Technology Program of Piedmont Technical College is to provide an economically feasible didactic and clinical competency based curriculum to provide students from diverse backgrounds the opportunity to master skills required for entry level job market in diagnostic radiology, transfer to Baccalaureate programs or seek; sub-specialty education and or employment.
+This Associate degree program also strives to assist students in achieving personal and professional goals as well as instill life-long learning values.